louismerlin/solved/src/99_kickstarter.md

 Where En is the ciphertext of the flag.

 Let's first compute all three potential four first letters of the key.
-We use [CyberChef](https://gchq.github.io/CyberChef/#recipe=From_Hex('Auto')XOR(%7B'option':'UTF8','string':'KEY%7B'%7D,'Standard',false)To_Hex('Space',0)&input=OWQgYzIgZDMgODYK) with the "From Hex", "XOR" and "To Hex" operations. to get the first potential beginning of the key.
+We use [CyberChef](https://gchq.github.io/CyberChef/#recipe=From_Hex('Auto')XOR(%7B'option':'UTF8','string':'KEY%7B'%7D,'Standard',false)To_Hex('Space',0)&input=OWQgYzIgZDMgODYK) with the "From Hex", "XOR" and "To Hex" operations to get the first potential beginning of the key.

 This gives us: